Sea Aggie Band

 Parents: Look at the Texas A&M Maritime Academy Parent's Association FACEBOOK page for information and Q and A.

 The Texas A&M Maritime Academy is an integral part of Texas A&M University at Galveston.
-The Corps of Cadets consists of four different groups of students:
+The Regiment of Midshipmen consists of four different groups of students:

-- The Merchant Marine Licensing (LO) program - Cadets seeking licenses to work as Merchant Marine Officers.
+- The Merchant Marine Licensing (LO) program Graduate and Undergraduate Midshipmen seeking licenses to work as Merchant Marine Officers.
 The LO Program requires a minimum of three (3) years at Texas A&M Maritime Academy.

 - The NROTC College Program.
-Cadets, called Midshipmen, in this program are competing for Navy scholarships, and agree to serve in the U.S. Navy after graduation.
+Midshipmen in this program are competing for Navy scholarships, and agree to serve in the U.S. Navy after graduation.
 Click here to read about these program requirements.

-All of these groups, although different in function, are in the Corps of Cadets.
-Cadets wear uniforms to school, jointly participate in training and other Corps activities.
+All of these groups, although different in function, are in the Regiment of Midshipmen.
+Midshipmen wear uniforms to school, jointly participate in training and other regiment activities.

-Cadets seeking the Texas A&M Maritime Academy U.S. Merchant Marine (LO) licensing may choose to major in Marine Transportation, Marine Engineering Technology, Marine Biology License Option or Marine Sciences License Option, and the Masters of Maritime Administration and Logistics.
+Midshipmen seeking the Texas A&M Maritime Academy U.S. Merchant Marine (LO) licensing may choose to major in Marine Transportation, Marine Engineering Technology, Marine Biology License Option, Marine Sciences License Option, and the Masters of Maritime Administration and Logistics.
 Navy ROTC Midshipmen may choose any major offered at Texas A&M University at Galveston.

-- Cadets who are seeking Merchant Marine Licensing (License Option or LO Cadets) do not have a military obligation.
+- Midshipmen who are seeking Merchant Marine Licensing (License Option or LO Midshipmen) do not have a military obligation.

-- Cadets in the Navy ROTC Midshipmen compete for scholarships and enter a contractual agreement to serve active duty in the U.S. Navy upon graduation.
+- Midshipmen in the Navy ROTC compete for scholarships and enter a contractual agreement to serve active duty in the U.S. Navy upon graduation.